Crawl To Me: Plot

-His dog Max then approaches Ryan with a rat in his mouth, which Max got from the house's basement.
-Ryan finds that the basement is covered in rat carcasses, which appears to have come from a glowing crawlspace in the wall that suddenly spews blood and skeletons, which try to grab Ryan.
+Ryan's dog Max approaches him with a rat in his mouth, which he got from the house's basement.
+Ryan finds that the basement is covered in rat carcasses, which appears to have come from a glowing space in the wall that spews blood and skeletons.
 Terrified, Ryan calls out that none of this is real and that this is just another hallucination.
-His wife Jess opens the door and finds him, as she'd decided to come home because she didn't like the idea of Ryan being alone.
-Ryan replies that Max is gone, as he'd walked into the basement's crawlspace shortly before the blood came.
+His wife Jess opens the door and finds him, as she had decided to come home because she did not like the idea of Ryan being alone.
+Ryan replies that Max is gone, as he had walked into the basement's crawlspace shortly before the blood came.
 Believing that this is just one of his episodes, Jess urges Ryan to rest up and look for Max later.
-After Ryan leaves, Jess cuts open a box (which she says her father brought) to see Edgar leering at her and tormenting Jess with former memories of how he used to molest her.
+After Ryan leaves, Jess cuts open a box to see Edgar leering at her and tormenting Jess with former memories of how he used to molest her.
 The apparition then seems to take control of Jess's arm to use a pair of scissors to cut off chunks of her hair before directing her towards the baby, stating that it would take more than hair to get rid of him.
 Ryan wakes up to the sound of Grace crying and comes downstairs to find Jess poised over Grace, ready to strike.
 Ryan and Jess struggle over control of the scissors and Ryan ends up getting wounded in the process.
-Jess then runs out of the house while Ryan tries to calm her by saying that the house must be driving them mad and that they'll sell the house.
-She replies that it isn't the house that's causing this, but themselves.
-While talking, Jess is shown digging something out of the snow- Edgar's clown buckle.
+Jess then runs out of the house while Ryan tries to calm her by saying that the house must be driving them mad and that they will sell the house.
+She replies that it is not the house that's causing this, but themselves.
+While talking, Jess is shown digging Edgar's clown buckle out of the snow.